WayneCrawford/tiskitpy/docs/source/classes/decimator.rst

 Decimate data and put decimation information in instrument responses.

-Detailed information is in :ref:`tiskit.Decimator`
+Detailed information is in :ref:`tiskitpy.Decimator`

 The main methods are: